kvalge/customer-churn-python/README.md

 The goal is to find differences between customers who have abandoned the company's service in the past month and those who have not, based on socio-demographic characteristics and consumed services.
 The hypothesis is that customers who have opted out of the service and those who have not are significantly differentiated according to either age group, type of family, or the volume, choice, service life expectancy or other indicators of the service consumption.
+Analysis involves also finding the most profitable customers by mean of monthly charges and its relation to churn.

 Used IDE: IntelliJ IDEA Community Edition 2023.1.1.